"Bethan is a great leader with a gift for motivating people. She is intelligent, witty, and a lot of fun to work with!"

 8–12 participants for emotional safety and meaningful depth

-open-enrollment cohorts or intact groups
+Open-enrollment cohorts or intact groups

 Structured facilitation + guided reflection + peer learning